Stutz Artists Association

 After fixing the immediate problem and assessing the general status of their internet presence I was happy to work with their association president, Jerry Points (who is himself very skilled graphic designer), to build a new website.
 The current HTML website was built in 2006.
 When I build websites I do my best to build them to last.

 Part of the reason for going with an HTML site was to cut down on start up costs (as I've mentioned before it's more expensive to hire someone to do a thorough job putting up and filling out a CMS framework than it is to code a standard HTML site).
 But another consideration was that this allowed for one skilled person, paid by the organization, to have full control over the website.
 An important issue for all-volunteer organizations in which the leadership changes every year.

-The Stutz Artists Association site is a robust site with over 50 pages devoted to individual artist members, and many more pages describing different programs, features and gallery exhibitions the association has held.
+The Stutz Artists Association site is a robust site with over 50 pages devoted to individual artist members, and many more pages describing different programs, features, and gallery exhibitions the association has held.

 Having among its members many skilled graphic designers, the SAA was able to keep the cost of site updates down by providing me with graphics and text ready to code right into the site.
-I also utilized an embedded Google calendar so the organization could update event listings themselves.

 I work directly with the organization's paid marketing and PR consultants within certain budgetary guidelines so the association leadership can focus on other things.
 The website, from their perspective, runs itself.

-Often not for profit entities, eager to save money, think that having a CMS website maintained by a volunteer is the best way to go.
+Often not for profit entities, eager to save money, think that having a website maintained by a volunteer is the best way to go.
 I usually caution against this.
 It DOES work when you have a volunteer skilled in web technology, someone who is in it for the long haul.
 But often, what I've observed is that an organization will start out with someone doing a good job with their site, but after a while, or after that volunteer position turns over, things go south fast.